apache/spark/docs/configuration.md

   <td><code>spark.memory.offHeap.size</code></td>
   <td>0</td>
   <td>
-    The absolute amount of memory which can be used for off-heap allocation,in bytes unless otherwise specified.
+    The absolute amount of memory which can be used for off-heap allocation, in bytes unless otherwise specified.
     This setting has no impact on heap memory usage, so if your executors' total memory consumption must fit within some hard limit then be sure to shrink your JVM heap size accordingly.
     This must be set to a positive value when <code>spark.memory.offHeap.enabled=true</code>.